matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

 interacting with a Python API, and so anything that can be done through the UI can also be scripted.
 Using this Python interface, I made a script to import the .bsp files and models parsed above into Blender.
-For most of the concepts in the Quake assets there are direct analogues Blender's representation of the
+For most of the concepts in the Quake assets there are direct analogues in Blender:
-scene:

 - Quake models and map geometry can be represented as Blender meshes.
-- Animation frames in Quake models can be represented with shape-keys in Blender.
+- Model poses in Quake models can be represented with shape-keys in Blender.
 - Quake texture data can be represented as images.
 - Texture coordinates can be encoded as Blender UV maps.
 - Effects such as warping water, animated textures, and sky boxes can be